Mariam bint Ali bin Nasser al-Misnad: Education

+She received a PHD in Public Administration from the University of Hassan the Second, 2025.

 Career

-In 2006, Al Misnad was a member of the Childhood Committee at the Supreme Council for Family Affairs.
+In 2006, al-Misnad was a member of the Childhood Committee at the Supreme Council for Family Affairs.

-In 2008, she worked as Executive Director of the Childhood Cultural Centre.
+In 2008, she worked as executive director of the Childhood Cultural Centre.

 From 2011 until 2013, she was the head of the Media and Communication Department of the Social Rehabilitation Center "Al-Aween".

-In 2013, Al Misnad served as the Regional Director of Communication and Awareness Campaigns at the Foundation “Education Above All”.
+In 2013, al-Misnad served as the Regional Director of Communication and Awareness Campaigns at the Foundation “Education Above All”.

-Between 2013 and 2021, she was the Executive Director of the Orphans Care Center "Dreama".
+Between 2013 and 2021, she was the executive director of the Orphans Care Center "Dreama".

-On 7 March 2021, Al Misnad was appointed as Executive Director of Administration and Finance Division at the Doha Institute.
+On 7 March 2021, al-Misnad was appointed as executive director of Administration and Finance Division at the Doha Institute.

 Between 19 October 2021 and 12 November 2024, she had served as Minister of Social Development and Family.

-On 13 June 2023, Al Misnad chaired the coordination meeting of Arab Ministers of Social Affairs for the Conference of States Parties to the Convention on the Rights of Persons with Disabilities at the UN Headquarters in New York City.
+On 13 June 2023, al-Misnad chaired the coordination meeting of Arab Ministers of Social Affairs for the Conference of States Parties to the Convention on the Rights of Persons with Disabilities at the UN Headquarters in New York City.

 Additionally served as the chairperson of the regulatory authority for charitable activities from 2021 until 2024.

-On November 2024, Al-Misnad was appointed Minister of State for International Cooperation at the Ministry of Foreign Affairs.
-Currently the president of the advisory board of the center for conflict and humanitarian studies.
+In November 2024, al-Misnad was appointed Minister of State for International Cooperation at the Ministry of Foreign Affairs.
+Currently, the president of the advisory board of the center for conflict and humanitarian studies.

-Following the 2025 Kunar earthquake, Al-Misnad went to Kabul in September to oversee the delivery of humanitarian aid by the Qatari government, making her the first female minister to visit Afghanistan on a humanitarian mission since the Taliban takeover in 2021.
+Following the 2025 Kunar earthquake, al-Misnad went to Kabul in September to oversee the delivery of humanitarian aid by the Qatari government, making her the first female minister to visit Afghanistan on a humanitarian mission since the Taliban takeover in 2021.

+She is also a member of the board of trustees of the Qatar Museum Authority.